 Applicants whose research is focused on public data, intersectional histories, contemporary issues, events and narratives, or interpretive cultural studies in humanities and the arts about women or girls of color are encouraged to apply.

-The fellowship will pay a stipend of $5,500 for the period from June 1 to August 31, plus summer tuition and health fee.
+The fellowship will pay a full summer stipend for the period from June 1 to August 31, plus summer tuition and health fee.

 - Applicants must be in good academic standing.

 - Applicants must be in their third academic year of study (third summer) or beyond during the fellowship term.

 - Applicants must be currently enrolled in one of the below Ph.D. programs in the Humanities or Social Sciences.

 - Art & Art History